 The Solent has been a magnet for tourism and recreation for 150 years since the railways brought Londoners to the Witterings, Hayling Island, Southsea, Lymington and the Isle of Wight in ever increasing numbers.
 Queen Victoria built a country residence at Osborne House which enhanced the areas popularity and tourism continues to be a major source of income particularly for the Isle of Wight.
 The island is a popular destination and has many high quality natural and man-made features to offer its visitors.
 There is increasing evidence that having access to the natural environment is important for people's health and well being, the English Coast Path is opening up coastal access all around the coast of England.
 Natural England comissioned a short film, Community Voices, Portsmouth, that looks to understand some of the issues for people in coastal communities around accessing, using and benefiting from their coastal environment.

-In terms of the numbers of people involved and its extent, recreation can be counted as the Solent's most significant activity.
+In terms of the numbers of people involved and its extent, recreation is the Solent's most significant activity.
 It is certainly the most diverse, with at least twenty different activities taking place, each with its own characteristic distribution and pattern of use.
 Land-based informal recreation and walking have by far the greatest number of participants.
-They are provided for by country parks, public open spaces, beaches, the rights of way network and a range of visitor attractions and facilities. however the scale and range of activity on the water is considerable.
-The Solent is one of the most densely populated sailing areas in the world and enjoys an international reputation.
+People can participate at country parks, public open spaces, beaches, the rights of way network and a range of visitor attractions and facilities.

+The Solent is also one of the most densely populated sailing areas in the world and enjoys an international reputation.
 There are circa 24,000 moorings and marina berths in the area.
-The clusters of activity are at Chichester Harbour, Portsmouth Harbour, River Hamble, Southampton Water and Cowes.
+Clusters of activity are at Chichester Harbour, Portsmouth Harbour, River Hamble, Southampton Water and Cowes.

 Water-based activities include: